cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-fixed potential deadlock with the symbolhander fixed issue with using the process var as symbol fixed default form size for some windows when using high DPI
+fixed potential deadlock with the symbolhander fixed issue with using the process var as symbol fixed default form size for some windows when using high DPI fixed DBVM on systems that have the default MTRR set as 6 (e.g Asus systems) fixed DBVM find what accesses with large datasets

 lua: